EthanCDD/BERT-LSTM-SentimentAnalysis/README.md

 pip install transformers
 ```

-Then you can clone or download this code by
+Then you can clone or download this code and download the dataset of IMDB
 ```
 %%shell
 cd ./BERT-LSTM-SentimentAnalysis